metafizzy/infinite-scroll-v1-wiki/Plugins.md

 ####FAQ

-Can I change the number of posts loaded?
+-Can I change the number of posts loaded?
     Yup.
 But that’s a WordPress thing.
 Go to Settings / Reading
-Is it SEO-Friendly?
+-Is it SEO-Friendly?
     Yes all enhancements are made via javascript only, so search spiders see no difference.
-Is it accessible?
+-Is it accessible?
     Things won’t change for screen-readers.
 This technique degrades gracefully.
-Why doesn’t it work on ____ page?
+-Why doesn’t it work on ____ page?
     Currently, the plugin is disabled for everything but the main page, but I’ll work on enabling it for Archives, Categories, and Tags.
-Does it still keep going, even at the end of the blog?
+-Does it still keep going, even at the end of the blog?
     Infinite scroll is configured to die when it hits a 404 Not Found status code, so when it goes through all your archives it should hit a /page/43/ (or something) that doesn’t exist, then show a message “Congrats, you’ve reached the end of the internet.”
 Some wordpress themes don’t report not found pages with a 404.
 Try a different theme or contacting the theme author.
-Do I need to edit my theme to make this work?
+-Do I need to edit my theme to make this work?
     Probably not, nope.
-Will this do form posts for get new data?
+-Will this do form posts for get new data?
     Nope?
-You mean it just works?
+-You mean it just works?
     Yup.
-Really?
+-Really?
     I hope so.
 But due to the infinitudes of wordpress installations, each case is different.
 Different themes and other plugins may break infinite scroll’s functionality.

 ####Customization